Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Introduction

-To tackle these problems, we propose a novel graphical event identification method that consists of data-driven interaction graph inference and graph neural network (GNN)-based event identification.
-Based on voltage magnitude ($V$) and rate of change of frequency ($\frac{df}{dt}$) recorded by multiple PMUs, our model is trained in an end-to-end manner to maximize the event identification accuracy.
-Real event labels are utilized to provide the ground truths in the training process.
-The uniqueness of this method is that the interaction graph inference and the downstream event identification task are \emph{simultaneously optimized}.
-In the interaction graph inference part, for each labeled event, the latent relationship representing the probability of the existence of an edge between a pair of PMUs is estimated using a graph representation algorithm, known as deep relational network \cite{kipf}.
-Based on the latent graph relationship, a multi-layer graph structure is obtained via a deterministic graph sampling method.
-Since the sampled graph is discrete, the Gumbel-softmax reparametrization approach is applied to provide continuous relaxation and enable computation of gradients \cite{gumble}.
-When the graph is obtained, data feature extraction is achieved by utilizing a dilated inception-based model.
-This model consists of multiple convolution layers with different dilated factors and max-pooling layers, which helps capture multi-scale features effectively with limited extra parameters \cite{inception}.
-Finally, the GNN is utilized to perform event identification by combining the data features and the constructed graph \cite{brain}.
-The main contributions of this paper can be summarized as follows: \begin{itemize} \item The proposed method learns the latent interaction graph jointly with the event identification model, thus improving the accuracy of the graph learning and ensure the seamless integration between the learned interactions and the event identification. \item Instead of generating a single statistical graph to represent pair-wise relationships among PMUs during different events, our approach produces different graphs for different power system events, which handles the uncertainty of event locations and types. \item The proposed event identification method integrates spatial correlations of different PMUs fully in a data-driven manner instead of assuming much prior model knowledge, such as physical topology and event locations. \item The proposed model has been developed and tested based on a real-world PMU dataset collected from the entire Western Interconnection in the U.S. The large number of real event labels contained in this dataset provides a good foundation for developing an efficient and practical event identification model. \end{itemize}
+To address these challenges and the shortcomings in previous literature, we propose a novel graphical method that can integrate the interactive relationships of different PMUs to perform real-time event classification without requiring any knowledge of the system model/topology.
+Overall, we develop a deep learning-based model and train it with historical PMU data with the corresponding power system event labels.
+When the training process completes, the fitted model can be used as an online classifier to inform system operators of the types of system events using multiple PMU measurements.
+The uniqueness of the proposed method is the \emph{simultaneous optimization} of interaction graph inference, feature engineering, and event identification tasks, which can effectively mitigate the uncertainty of individual PMU data and improve the performance of the event classifier.
+To achieve this, spatial-based graph neural networks (GNNs) are integrated with an autoencoder architecture.
+In the encoder, for each labeled event, the latent relationship representing the probability of the existence of an edge between a pair of PMUs is estimated using a graph representation algorithm known as the deep relational network \cite{kipf}.
+Based on the latent graph relationship, a multi-layer graph structure is obtained via a deterministic graph sampling strategy.
+In the decoder, to efficiently construct event features based on the patterns of different event types, we propose an innovative dilated inception approach for extracting PMU data features.
+This method consists of multiple dilated convolutional layers with different dilation rates in a parallel manner, which can automatically capture multi-scale data features with limited parameters.
+By combining the interaction graph and data features, the graphical event classification can be performed.
+It should be noted that the proposed method is fine-tuned on our dataset to construct an end-to-end mapping relationship between PMU data features and event types predefined by data providers in this work.
+However, the proposed methodology is general.
+It can be used to perform various power event classification tasks (e.g., IEEE 1159 classification) when sufficient real event labels are available.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item The proposed method learns latent interaction graph jointly with feature engineering and event identification model, thus improving the accuracy of the graph learning and ensuring seamless integration between the learned interactions and event identification. \item The proposed event identification method integrates the spatial correlations of different PMUs fully in a data-driven manner, rather than assuming much a prior model knowledge, such as physical topology and event location. \item Instead of generating a single statistical graph to represent the pair-wise relationships among PMUs in different events, our approach generates different graphs for different power system events, thus dealing with uncertainty in the location and type of events. \item The proposed model has been developed and tested based on a two-year real-world PMU dataset collected from the entire Western Interconnection in the U.S. The large number of real event labels contained in this dataset provides a good foundation for developing an efficient and practical event identification model. \end{itemize}